A year & 52 posts later

 Focusing on my blog led to launching a Patreon, which has been a difficult but exciting journey of its own.
 Patreon has allowed me to build a community around my work & to generate income from the otherwise unpaid, countless hours behind blog posts.

-Creative work thrives when there is a community of people willing to receive & support the labor behind it.
+Creative work thrives when there is a community of people willing to receive it & support the labor behind it.

 To celebrate a year of continuing to create amid overwhelming uncertainty, here are some highlights from my blog.
 It's fun to see how this blog began to express my journey as a flutist, and quickly delved into topics such as race, femininity, belonging, & the power of storytelling.